quill

 The backend pops all log messages from the frontend queues and buffers them in a local ring buffer queue as transit events.

 The transit_event_buffer is unbounded, starting with a customizable initial capacity (in items, not bytes) and will reallocate up to transit_events_hard_limit The backend will use a separate transit_event_buffer for each frontend thread.
-The capacity must be a power of two.
+The capacity is rounded up to the next power of two.

 ◆ transit_events_hard_limit